ndlopez/NowPlaying/README.md

-## Now Playing on ThirdRock/FM La Paz (Windows version)
+## Now Playing on ThirdRock (Windows version)

 ![Notification](assets/nowPlaying_mainWindow.png)

-This is currently one of the versions that still can get info from FM La Paz's website.
-The other is the MacOS version.
-The Gnome 40+ version can't fetch the URL anymore.
-Probably due to a security certificate issue.

-Sometimes FMLaPaz's is on *sleep mode*, so the URL that provides the JSON file with the current Playing song cannot be parsed.
-Thus, I added another station: *Third Rock* and another URL to search for the current song.
+The fecthed URL from FMLaPaz.fm cannot be parsed on C# due to a Security issue and peer.
+Thus, this app no longer displays the current playing song on fm LaPaz but another station: *Third Rock*.

 As a bonus I added one extra feat. on the GUI --artwork--.